"Boot Camp" is what we call our 3 week in-board training program.

-The cost of Boot Camp is $925, until June 1, 2016 when it will change to $950, and is payable by cash or check at pick up--you do want to see what you're paying for!
+The cost of Boot Camp is $950, and is payable by cash or check at pick up--you do want to see what you're paying for!

-Requirements: Current immunization record; 3 weeks' food in a covered plastic or metal container; any medications, supplements, heartworm and flea preventative your dog may need while here, bagged and labeled; Pill Pockets to make administering pills easier; and a committment to keep up your dog's training after you get him back home!
+Requirements: Current immunization record; 3 weeks' food in a covered plastic or metal container (please do not bag meals individually--I tweak amounts according to weather and activity level here); any medications, supplements, heartworm and flea preventative your dog may need while here, bagged and labeled; Pill Pockets to make administering pills easier; and a committment to keep up your dog's training after you get him back home!

 And no, she won't forget you in three weeks!
 While a dog knows exactly when breakfast time or playtime is, the passage of days means nothing.
 They seem to have an internal clock, but no calendar!
 When you come to pick your dog up, she will tell you what a great time she had at camp, and hope you had as good a time at the Post Office, or wherever it is humans go!

 Obedience training benefits all dogs, large or small, and their families!

 Even a bird dog will learn to "come" in spite of having a flock of chickens entertaining him!